Amparulekar/Amparulekar.github.io/_portfolio/Proj996.md

 ---
-title: "Facial Feature Detection using the Fastai Library"
+title: "Analysis of Linear Complexity Distribution of Functions"
-excerpt: "Course project - DS303 : Introduction to Machine Learning - Guide : Prof. Biplab Banerjee"
+excerpt: "Course project - EE793 : Topics in Cryptology - Guide : Prof. Virendra Sule"
 isresearch: "no"
 isacademic: "yes"
 isintern: "no"